Introduction

 We recognise that our staff are our most important asset and critical to the success of Sapphire, and their health and wellbeing remains a key priority

-Staff Conference
+Celebrating Achievements at the Staff Conference

-Sapphire threw its annual combined Staff Conference and Christmas celebration on 22nd November 2024, bringing everyone together for a day of connection, learning, celebration, and appreciation.
+Sapphire threw its annual combined Staff Conference and Christmas celebration on 22 November 2024, bringing everyone together for a day of connection, learning, celebration, and appreciation.
 The conference was held in Canary Wharf and the event created the perfect setting for colleagues to catch up, reflect, and enjoy each other’s company, strengthening the sense of unity in the organisation.

 This was an opportunity to hear from Sapphire’s Chair and Executive Team, covering organisational performance, expectations for the coming months, and the opportunities and challenges that lie ahead.